Here are my top tips for getting to top marks on your Theory of Knowledge essay.

 3. Research in a lot of different ways: websites, your class notes, talking with people (parents, classmates, your teachers).
 Find arguments which support both sides of (for and against) your thesis and examples that support your claims and counterclaims.
 As you develop insights you can use, make sure to record them. ]

-4. Make sure you have clarified the scope of your essay (what you're aiming to do).
-Make it clear, in your introduction, which WOK's and AOK's ’s you’re using.
+4. Make sure to clarify the scope of your essay in your introduction.
+Tell us what you're aiming to do.
+Give us a bit of a roadmap.
 And define your key terms carefully, in ways that are useful to your argument.
 Dictionary definitions rarely do this.
 At the minimum, be sure to not just use the first definition you find.

 6. Read at least 3 examples of excellent ToK Essays written by other people.